 The studio-quality microphone is a staple of all SteelSeries models, and this one is no exception.

 The device’s noise cancellation guarantees a consistent cast, making it an excellent option not only for in-game chats but also for downloading.
+If you have concerns about your headset model, you can check the SteelSeries user manual, available for download and online viewing.

 - Good sound quality